 - Oracle and Alibaba were added in 2018

-- AWS and Microsoft includes new generation instances as of 2018
+- AWS and Microsoft include new generation instances as of 2018

-Disclosure: Amazon, DigitalOcean, Google, IBM, Microsoft, and Oracle are RedMonk customers.
-Alibaba, CenturyLink, HP/HPE, Rackspace, and Samsung (Joyent) are not RedMonk customers.
+Disclosure: AWS, Google, IBM, Microsoft, and Oracle are current RedMonk clients.
+Alibaba, CenturyLink, HP/HPE, Rackspace, Samsung (Joyent), and Tencent are not currently clients.

 Data: Here is a link to the dataset used in the above analysis.

 – Joyent (dropped in the Q2 2019 iteration): Joyent announced they are ending public cloud services and have been removed from the analysis accordingly.

 – Oracle (added as of Q2 2018 iteration): Oracle has simplified its pricing structure to offer true metered instances with no minimum commitments on time or spend and are now included in the analysis.

 – Alibaba (added as of Q2 2018 iteration): We added Alibaba after an uptick in interest in our conversations with developers, partners, and cloud customers.